thoughtbot/maybe_haskell/book/applicative/operator.md

 ```

 Since the functions are operators, we don't need any backticks.
 Since they also
-have the correct fixity, parenthesis are not required.
+have the correct fixity, parentheses are not required.
 The result is an elegant
 expression with minimal noise.
 Compare *that* to the stair-`case` we started
 with!